 Development of speaking, writing, listening, and reading proficiency in German at the novice mid/novice high level.
 Culture of the German-speaking world.

 Prerequisite: GER 101 or score of 70% on the recommended GER 102 skills assessment exam.
+Reading Proficiency.
+Four lecture.

 GER131.
 Conversational German I (3).